artainmo/dose_accumulator/README.md

 # Dose accumulator
-Python program to calculate dose accumulation from half-life and daily dose.
+Python programs to calculate dose accumulation from half-life and daily dose but also dose clearance.